Galina-Blokh/ai_data_minig_aidock/README.md

 It contains of 2 parts:
 - Scraping data from recipe website part (data collecting)
-- Data Science part (it made around the classification problem that determines for each paragraphs with what probability it’s
+- Data Science part (it made around the classification problem that determines for each paragraph with what probability it’s
   <br>label is ‘ingredients’ or ‘recipe’)
-####!!!These parts are not running as one pipeline!!!
+#### !!!These parts are not running as one pipeline!!!
 No console output - only log (except when you run run.sh)!!!

 <br>All functions are wraped with `@profile` decorator - it prints out into log file time and memory usage during code
 <br>running program execution.
 The code of this utility you may find in **utils.py** in the main project directory.